jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 ## Setup

 Below are the modules we will be using for this post.
 We will be using `numpy`, more specifically a lot of functions from `numpy.random` for things like sampling, choosing, or permuting. `numpy` arrays are also generally faster than using normal Python lists since they support vectorization, which will certainly be beneficial when building our model.
-For reproducability, let's set the random seed to 42.
+For reproducibility, let's set the random seed to 42.

 ```python